Skip to main content

 Understanding the margin requirement on spreads

-Margin requirements aren't just random numbers your broker made up to ruin your day.
-In Canada, minimum margin requirements are set by the Canadian Investment Regulatory Organization (CIRO) and are designed to reflect the risk in your margin account - i.e, lower risk, lower margin requirement.
+Margin requirements aren't random numbers your broker made up to ruin your day.
+In Canada, minimum margin requirements are set by the Canadian Investment Regulatory Organization (CIRO) — with option-specific margin rules also administered through the Bourse de Montréal — and are designed to reflect the risk in your margin account — that is, lower risk means a lower margin requirement.

 Your margin requirement reduces the buying power (the amount you have available to purchase securities) in your account.
-One way to think of your margin requirement is as a security deposit on an apartment.
-You might get every penny of it back when you move out, but while you’re living there, you can’t exactly spend that deposit on pizza and beer.
+One way to think of it is as a security deposit on an apartment.
+You might get every penny back when you move out, but while you live there, you can't spend that deposit on pizza and beer.

-For multi-leg options, margin requirements follow a risk-based approach called strategy-based margin.
+For multi-leg options, margin requirements follow a rules-based approach called strategy-based margin.
 With strategy-based margin, your broker acknowledges that your positions work together instead of treating each position separately.

-Without strategy-based margin, your broker looks at each option position and says, "Yep, that's risky," then looks at the next one and says, "Yep, that's also risky," and charges you margin on both.
+Without strategy-based margin, your broker looks at each option position, says, "Yep, that's risky," then looks at the next one and charges you margin on both.

 Hold a long call?
 That's one margin requirement.
 Hold a short put?
-That's another margin requirement.
+That's another.

-It doesn't matter if these positions are basically hugging each other and canceling out each other's risk.
+It doesn't matter if these positions are hugging each other and cancelling out each other's risk.
 Your broker treats them like they've never met.

-Strategy-based margin is where the magic happens.
-It's like your broker saying, "Wait a minute...
-These positions actually protect each other."
+Strategy-based margin is where the picture changes.
+It's like your broker saying, "Wait a minute — these positions actually protect each other."

 When you combine options into strategies where the risk offsets, CIRO allows a break on your margin.
-And honestly?
-It just makes sense.
+And that makes sense.

 Here's how it works:

-With strategy-based margin: Your broker recognizes this as a bull call spread.
-The margin requirement is simply the cost of the trade—the net debit you paid.
-If you bought the spread for $2.00, your margin requirement is $200 (since 1 contract = 100 shares).
-That's it.
-That's also your maximum possible loss if held until expiry, so the margin requirement actually makes sense.
+• With strategy-based margin: your broker recognizes a bull call spread and sets the margin to the net debit you paid.
+Buy the spread for $2.00 and your requirement is $200 (1 contract = 100 shares), which is also your maximum loss if held to expiry.

-There are multiple strategies that qualify for reduced margin—from protective calls to iron condors to calendar spreads.
+Multiple strategies qualify for reduced margin — from protective calls to iron condors to calendar spreads.

 Note: CIRO sets minimum margin requirements that all Canadian investment dealers must follow.
-Your broker can require you to post a higher margin requirement, though.
+Your broker can still require you to post a higher margin requirement.

 Position sizing